LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 Each menu in the list should link to a URL of the form `/menu/view/5`, where 5 could be the ID of any menu.
 Add these links now, and we'll set up the handler to process these requests in a moment.

-Within the `index.html` template, add a link below the list to URL `/menu/add`.
+Within the `index.html` template, add a link below the list to the URL `/menu/add`.
 We'll set up this page next.

 <aside class="aside-note" markdown="1">
 Each template that you create in this part of the studio should use the `head` and `navigation` fragments from `resources/templates/fragments.html`.